cyruscyliu/cyruscyliu.github.io/content/index.md

 ## Introduction

 Hi, my name is Qiang Liu.
-I am currently a Ph.D. student at the College of Computer Science of Zhejiang University (ZJU), Hangzhou, China.
+I am currently a PhD candidate at the College of Computer Science and Technology of Zhejiang University (ZJU), Hangzhou, China.
 I visited HEXHIVE at EPFL from 2021.08 to 2022.03.
 My research interests include system and software security.
 It is welcome to contact me by email at cyruscyliu@gmail.com.

 [CV](./Qiang_s_CV.pdf)